-Ratio Guidelines: In addition to the two volunteer guidelines stated above, the following ratios should be maintained given volunteer availability.

-- a.
-Children O 11 months: One volunteer for every three children. - a.
-Children 12 35 months: One volunteer for every four children.

-- b.
-Children ages 3-5: One volunteer for every eight children. - c.
-Children ages 6-12: One volunteer for every twelve children. - 1.
-Whenever age groups are combined, the ratio is determined by the age of the youngest child in the combined group. - 2.
-If a ratio threshold is surpassed, additional children should not be accepted into a classroom until additional volunteers are added.
+- A. Ratio Guidelines: In addition to the two volunteer guidelines stated above, the following ratios should be maintained given volunteer availability. - 1.
+Children 0 11 months: One volunteer for every three children. - 2.
+Children 12 35 months: One volunteer for every four children. - 3.
+Children ages 3-5: One volunteer for every eight children. - 4.
+Children ages 6-12: One volunteer for every twelve children. - B. Whenever age groups are combined, the ratio is determined by the age of the youngest child in the combined group. - C. If a ratio threshold is surpassed, additional children should not be accepted into a classroom until additional volunteers are added.

 XI.
-Diaper Changing and Restroom Procedures
+Diaper Changing and Child Restroom Procedures